When Bookkeeping Isn't Enough: Signs You Need a Financial Analyst

 Sign 5: The CFO Is Doing Analyst Work

-If your fractional CFO or Head of Finance is building models, running scenario analyses, and preparing board decks manually rather than reviewing and refining work a Financial Analyst produced, the analytical layer is understaffed.
-A Financial Analyst frees the CFO to operate at their actual level: interpreting results, framing strategic options, and advising leadership.
+If your fractional CFO or Head of Finance is building models, running scenario analyses, and preparing board decks rather than reviewing and refining work a Financial Analyst produced, the analytical layer is understaffed.
+A Financial Analyst frees the CFO to operate at their actual level: interpreting results, framing strategic options, advising leadership.

 Hire a Financial Analyst with MAVI